Recommended Self-Publishing Tools for Your Author Business

 But it’s a different story when it comes to my book.

-It frustrates me that I only managed to catch the errors when I have the proof copy with me.
-It’s strange that I didn’t notice the errors at all despite checking the manuscript for a couple of times already.
+It frustrates me that I only managed to catch the errors when I had the proof copy with me.
+It’s strange that I didn’t notice the errors at all despite checking the manuscript a couple of times already.

-I’m glad that these issues aren’t that frustrating anymore ever since I started using Grammarly.
+I’m glad these issues aren’t that frustrating anymore ever since I started using Grammarly.

-Thanks to Grammarly, the app is able to catch all the grammatical errors and spelling mistakes that I fail to notice.
+Thanks to Grammarly, the app can catch all the grammatical errors and spelling mistakes that I fail to notice.

 Grammarly isn’t perfect since there are still some mistakes that tend to go off the radar.
 But it does help with catching whatever mistakes I made before I hit the publish button.